ZacSweers/redacted-compiler-plugin/README.md

 Caveats
 ----------
-* Does not work on data classes, because Kotlin's built-in code gen will always try to write the `toString()` function and thus duplicate.
 * The kotlin or gradle deamons do caching I don't quite understand, so to re-run you may need to run `./gradlew --stop` and `./gradlew clean` first between runs.

 License